 magick -background none haskell-logo.svg -define icon:auto-resize haskell-logo.ico |

-file is specified, otherwise the background will be white.
+It is important to specify -background none before the input *.svg file is specified, otherwise the background will be white.

 I used the 2009 Thompson-Wheeler logo, resized in InkScape to be 256 px x 256 px: